 There are a few issues with using a person's SSN as a primary key.
 One issue is that it's a long number, much longer than a 1 – 5 digit integer typically used as a primary key, so it takes a database engine longer to compare numbers.

 More importantly, what happens if a person's SSN changes?
 SSNs can change in domestic violence cases, identity theft, when two people are mistakenly issued the same SSN, etc. You may think, since these are such rare cases, that it's not a big deal for a database; but software systems have to be developed to handle every possible case to work effectively.
 Good software should reflect a true reality, not a theoretical reality.
 So, to solve this issue, most databases issue a sequence of integers for each row.
 In the case where databases are in a cluster, each database might tag a digit on the end representing which database server issued a specific primary key.
-In other words, instead of 1, 2, 3; database server #4 in a cluster might issue 14, 24, 34, etc. as primary keys.
+In other words, instead of 1, 2, 3; database server #4 in a cluster might issue 14, 24, 34, etc. as primary keys to avoid any primary key collisions.

 Database Best PracticesHaving done a bit of database work at Apple, I've learned some best practices that are worth sharing.